Wakogma/Wakogma/README.md

  </summary>
- <sub>i like solitude and chatting, im chillaxed so don't be scared to</sub>
+ <sub>I like solitude and chatting, I'm chillaxed so don't be scared to</sub>

 <sup>approach or sit with me.
 Let's treat each other with respect 👍</sup>

+<sub> I enjoy joking & messing around, but am against treating ppl's</sub>

+<sup> insecurities or secrets as a form of entertainment. </sup>

 </details>
 <details>